AlexFeldsher/CircuitMinimization/README.md

         return lambda t: (k * math.exp(-lam * t) if t < limit else 0)
 * High k value - large cicuits are explored and takes longer to converge (also requires higher limit).
 * limit - the number of iterations performed.
-* lam ??
+* lam - the rate decline.
-* Coverging to the optimal solution also depend on the circuit value.
+* Coverging to the optimal solution also depend on the circuit value definition.

 ## TODO
 * Define a value to a circuit.
-* Identify equivalent circuits.
-Will significantly reduce the search space.
+* ~~Identify equivalent circuits.
+Will significantly reduce the search space.~~

         AND(0,OR(1,0)) == AND(OR(0,1),0)